 THCA, or tetrahydrocannabinolic acid, is a cannabinoid found in raw cannabis.
 Its chemical structure includes an extra carboxyl group, making it larger than its decarboxylated counterpart, THC.
 This additional group prevents THCA from binding to cannabinoid receptors in the brain, rendering it non-psychoactive.
 Therefore, when consumed in its raw form—such as in fresh cannabis leaves or juices—THCA does not produce the euphoric “high” typically associated with cannabis.

 THC, or delta-9-tetrahydrocannabinol, is the psychoactive component of cannabis.
 When THCA undergoes the process of decarboxylation—usually through heat exposure—it converts into THC.
 This conversion allows THC to bind to the brain’s CB1 receptors, resulting in the characteristic effects of cannabis, including euphoria and altered perception.
-Understanding this transformation is key for consumers who prefer to vape cannabis.

-The primary distinction between THCA vs Delta-9 THC lies in their effects on the human body.
+The primary distinction between THCA and Delta-9 THC lies in their effects on the human body.
 THC is well-known for its psychoactive properties, which can produce feelings of euphoria, relaxation, and heightened sensory perception.
 This interaction occurs because THC activates the brain’s cannabinoid receptors, primarily CB1, leading to the release of neurotransmitters like dopamine.
 These effects can vary significantly based on dosage and individual tolerance levels.

 In contrast, non-psychoactive cannabinoids vs psychoactive cannabinoids highlight THCA’s unique profile.
 As a non-psychoactive compound, THCA does not bind to the CB1 receptors, which means it can provide therapeutic benefits without the high.
 Many users seek out THCA for its potential anti-inflammatory and neuroprotective properties, making it an attractive option for those wanting to avoid intoxication.